return to Natural Dog Health Remedies

-Dog UTIs are often caused by different forms of bacteria, fungi, or parasites that somehow have gained access to the bladder or urethra.
-If the infections are not properly treated in time, they can spread upward to the kidneys, causing serious life-threatening problems.
+If the infections that occur in the lower urinary tract are not properly treated in time, they can spread upward to the kidneys, causing serious life-threatening problems.

 Female dogs are especially susceptible to urinary tract infections because of their short urethra.
-To protect your female dog from urinary tract infections, therefore, keep her clean - wipe her bottom with a baby wipe after urination to get rid of the bacteria.
+To protect your female dog from urinary tract infections, the best way is of course to keep her clean.
+Wipe her down with a baby wipe after urination to get rid of the bacteria.

 Symptoms of Dog Urinary Tract Infections